timmykuo/RubiksCubeSimulator/README.md

    export PATH=“$PATH:$ANT_HOME/bin:$JAVA_HOME/bin”
    ```

    That's a wrap for the environment set up.
-You can now clone the repository through:
+You can now clone and run ant on the repository through:
    ```
    git clone https://github.com/timmykuo/RubiksCubeSimulator.git
    ```